Ranger Guided Tours

 Summer tours of the Tule Lake Segregation Center include stops at the jail and other areas of significance.
 Begin at the Tule Lake National Monument Visitor Center.

 Tours of Camp Tulelake are currently on hold due to preservation efforts.
 The original Civilian Conservation Corps Camp buildings can be seen from the entrance gate of the camp.

 We also offer a self-guided audio tour of the Tulelake Museum through the NPS APP.

 Tulelake-Butte Valley Fairgrounds Museum

-This tour begins at the Visitor Center located at 800 Main St. The museum is run by the Tulelake-Butte Valley Fairgrounds, so there is an entrance fee.
-The hour long audio tour guides you through the museum and it's many exhibits.
+This tour begins at the Fairgrounds Museum located at 800 Main St. The museum is run by the Tulelake-Butte Valley Fairgrounds, so there is an entrance fee.
+The hour long audio tour guides you through the museum and its many exhibits.
 For the full transcript of the audio tour, please follow this link.

 Tule Lake National Monument offers extraordinary experiences, but it is not always possible to get to the monument in person.
 Fortunately we have ways to connect from a distance through digital media.
 We offer 360 panorama viewing experiences of the different sites here, including a tour of the jail prior to the restoration.